Jessica Garand, Executive Director

-Husani is a start-up and technology veteran with nearly fifteen years of building, creating and developing world-class digital experiences.
-A lead practitioner for Deutsch’s AI innovation studio, Great Machine, he works across clients including Anheuser-Busch, Reebok, PNC Bank, Siemens, Booz Allen Hamilton and AT&T. In 2020 he was named one of Adweek’s Creative 100 for his bracing insights and fresh ideas and is a member of the International Academy of Digital Arts and Sciences.
+Husani is a start-up and technology veteran with over twenty years of building, creating and developing world-class digital experiences.
+Chief Technology Officer and a lead practitioner for Deutsch NY’s AI innovation and production studio, Great Machine, he works across clients including Anheuser-Busch, Reebok, PNC Bank, Siemens, Booz Allen Hamilton and AT&T. In 2020 he was named one of Adweek’s Creative 100 for his bracing insights and fresh ideas and is a member of the International Academy of Digital Arts and Sciences.

 Start-up creds for Husani include GoldBean, a fintech startup focusing on women, millennials, and POC, founding digital agency Oakley + Partners, and cultural event newsletter Flavorpill.
 While at Wieden + Kennedy as Director of Creative Technology, Husani worked on brands including Nike, Heineken, Target, and Delta.
 Recognized as a thought leader, he’s spoken at The White House, ad:tech, and SXSW.